apssouza22/chatflow/README.md

 functionalities through a chat interface rather than using a point-and-click approach.

-This leads to decreased training expenses, enhanced user experience, and improved productivity.

 You can try it out [here](http://apps.newaisolutions.com/)

 Watch [this video](https://youtu.be/S_-6Oi1Zq1o?si=7TwD9pZq47uFMf1) to learn more.